 Can I import existing Shopify products into Printify?

 Not directly.
 Printify only pushes listings outward to Shopify.
-If you have existing Shopify listings you want to fulfill via Printify, you need to recreate them as new Printify products and either delete or relink the old Shopify listings manually.
+If you have existing Shopify listings you want to fulfill via Printify, recreate them as new Printify products and either delete or manually deactivate the old Shopify listings.

 Does Printify charge a monthly fee on Shopify?

 No subscription is required to use Printify with Shopify.
 You pay Shopify's monthly plan and Printify's per-order production cost.
-Premium ($29/mo) and Enterprise (custom) are optional Printify plans that unlock discounts and higher limits.
+Printify Premium and Enterprise are optional plans that unlock discounts and higher limits.

 Let Victor run your Shopify + Printify ops

 Connecting Shopify to Printify is the easy part.
 Knowing what to do next is harder.
-Victor is an AI operator that runs your Meta and Google ads, updates your Shopify catalog, and reallocates spend with your approval — built on a live data warehouse that already speaks Shopify, Printify, and every ad platform you use.
+Victor is an AI operator that reads your Shopify, Printify, Meta Ads, and Google Ads data, proposes specific moves — repricing, discounts, collection updates, shipping threshold changes — and executes them in your Shopify store with your approval.
 He does the work.
 You approve the moves.

 Try Victor free